 Remember that while you're inside a session, Alexa only handles commands intended for this skill so if e.g. you ask for the weather while a session is active, you'll get an error that "EvoControl cannot help you with that".

-Note that each time EvoControl sends commands to the TCC cloud it looks for a confirmation message from Honeywell.
+Note that each time EvoControl sends commands to the TCC cloud it looks for a confirmation message from Resideo.
 If that confirmation is missing because e.g. the TCC service is temporarily offline, you'll be told to verify things on your Evotouch.
-If you launch the skill while TCC is offline you'll be told so and a link will be shown on your Echo's display to a Honeywell page to check for when it returns to service.
+If you launch the skill while TCC is offline you'll be told so and a link will be shown on your Echo's display to a Resideo page to check for when it returns to service.

 The Undo command is context-sensitive and can: